cloudinary/cld-handson-asset-migration-batch/README.md

 - Migration report (CSV) produced from the migration log file

 # What it is NOT
 It is not a tool for any Cloudinary migration.
-This script focuses on the most common use case when assets accessible via HTTP(S) need to be migrated to Cloudinary in bulk when gradual migration with [Cloudinary auto-upload feature](https://cloudinary.com/documentation/fetch_remote_images#auto_upload_remote_files) cannot be leveraged.
+It is intended to be a starter for IT/software engineers to migrate large volumes of assets in cases when bulk migration remains the only option.

 # How to use it